 Because almost all aquaponic or hydroponic growers need to move water upward, you’ll need to also understand how efficient your pump is at different heights.
 Whether you’re using a traditional horizontal grow bed model or NFT or ZipGrow Towers, you’ll still need to move water vertically from your fish or nutrient tank to your beds, troughs, or Towers.
 To compensate for the height, we use a measurement called head height.

 Head height is the distance between the top of your grow bed (or ZipGrow Tower) and the top of the water in your tank.
 You won’t need a calculation for this.
 Just measure the length between the water line in your sump and the exit point of your irrigation (in a ZipGrow system, the exit point is the drip lines above your Towers).

 For example: If you have an in-ground sump and the water line is one foot below ground level, and you’re irrigating your Towers 5.5 feet above ground, your head height is 6.5 feet.

 All pumps will come with a chart similar to this one:

-This chart is going to be your cheat sheet for pumps.
+This chart is going to be your cheat sheet.
 This one specifically matches the strength of Active Aqua pumps, and other pump brands will come with their own chart.
 (Make sure you’re using the right chart for your type of pump!
 Inline pumps and submersible pumps function differently.)

 Using the GPH you calculated and your head height, find the pump that matches your needs.
 Pump efficiency at different head heights is almost never a linear relationship.